-The prime intent of this course is to provide students with a coherent perspective of the interrelationships between environmental systems and societies; one that enables them to adopt an informed, personal response to the wide range of pressing environmental issues that they will inevitably come to face.
+IB Environmental Systems & Society SL Y1-Y2 + HL Y1 Course Codes: HS4115 (Y1), HS4125 (Y2) Duration: Two years Prerequisites: Biology Lab Science coherent perspective of the interrelationships between environmental systems and societies; one that enables them to adopt an informed, personal response to the wide range of pressing environmental issues that they will inevitably come to face.
 Students' attention can be constantly drawn to their own relationship with their environment and the significance of choices and decisions that they make in their own lives.
 It is intended that students develop a sound understanding of the interrelationships between environmental systems and societies, rather than a purely journalistic appreciation of environmental issues.
 Students will be evaluating the scientific, ethical and socio-political aspects of issues.
 As a trans-disciplinary course, IB Environmental Systems and Society is designed to combine the techniques and knowledge associated with the group 4 (experimental sciences) and with those associated with group 3 (individuals and societies).
 Choosing to study this course as part of the IB diploma program allows students to satisfy the requirement for both groups 3 & 4 of the hexagon.
 This then allows students to choose another subject from any hexagon group (including another group 3 or 4 subject).
 At SAS, a student enrolled in the IB Environmental Systems and Society two year course will be award a science credit for year 1 and a social studies credit for year 2.